 The country's only undefeated FBS team in 2008, Utah beat four top-25 teams--two that finished in the top 10.
 In addition to his national awards, Whittingham was named the Mountain West Conference Coach of the Year.

 In their first season in the Pac-12 Conference in 2011, the Utes were in contention for a berth in the league championship game until the final week of the regular season.
 They bounced back to beat Georgia Tech in the Sun Bowl and finish with an 8-5 record.
-Last year's team won three of its final five Pac-12 games.
+The 2012 Utes finished strong, winning three of their final five Pac-12 games.
 The highlight of the 2013 season was a win over No. 5 Stanford and Utah went 3-0 in non-conference play, sweeping the in-state schools and improving Whittingham's record against BYU to 6-3.

 Whittingham has a solid reputation for developing NFL players and Utah was one of six Pac-12 schools with at least 25 players on NFL rosters in 2013.
-As an assistant or head coach, he has had 54 players make NFL rosters, prior to the 2014 Draft.
+As an assistant or head coach, he has had 50 players make NFL rosters, prior to the 2014 Draft.
 He has coached 29 NFL draft picks, including eight first or second-round selections.
 A school-record six Utes were drafted in 2010, which was tied for fourth in the nation that year.